 So for anyone who’s wondering if Koh Rong is worth visiting, I say that it most definitely is!
 Koh Rong honestly does boast some of the most beautiful beaches I’ve ever laid eyes on.
 And coming from a beach snob like me, that’s saying a lot!
 So here are a few reasons why I think that Koh Rong is most certainly worth a visit.

-Why I think Koh Rong is worth visiting:
+Here’s why I think I think Koh Rong is absolutely worth a visit:

 The island is relatively undeveloped…